zthxxx/react-dev-inspector/README.md

 You should add:

 - an "inspector-loader"
-- a "DefinePlugin" to get current working directory
 - an api server middleware, "devServer", to open local IDE

 to your current webpack config.